Handbook home

 On completion of this subject students should be able to:

-- describe the theory of key techniques used in molecular and cell biology and protein biochemistry
+- Describe and apply the theory of key techniques used in molecular and cell biology and protein biochemistry

 Generic skills